kevinw/kevinw.github.com/trackpadtouch/index.md

 This plugin reads multitouch input from your trackpad, giving it to your Unity game with an interface matching [Input.touches](http://docs.unity3d.com/ScriptReference/Input-touches.html).

-This allows you to test your game's multitouch functionality in the editor, without having to use Unity Remote or building to the device.
+This allows you to test multitouch functionality in the editor, without having to use Unity Remote or building to a mobile device.
 It also works great in standalone builds, so you can ship multitouch support to users.

 <a href="TrackpadTouchEditorScreenshot.png"><img src="TrackpadTouchEditorScreenshot700.jpg"></a>